Women and investing in 2023: Here’s everything you need to know

 - Women showed more discipline.
 In a 2021 investor survey, Wells Fargo found that women tended to have a more disciplined approach to investing that may have helped them achieve better risk-adjusted returns.

 - Women took the right kind of risks.
 Wells Fargo’s study also stated that women are more risk-averse than men, but that it did not translate to lower returns.
 Their study actually found women achieved similar returns to men while taking significantly less investment risks.

 Men invest at a larger scale than women, as evidenced by BNY Mellon’s findings that if women invested at the same rate as men there would be an extra $3.22 trillion of assets under management.
 Despite the tremendous gains women have made over the past decade in wealth and investing, the multi-trillion-dollar gap is still there.

-A survey by online bank N26 showed that European women invest 29 percent less than their male counterparts – but that nearly 2 out of 3 want to invest more in 2022.
+A survey by online bank N26 showed that European women invest 29 percent less than their male counterparts – but that nearly 2 out of 3 wanted to invest more in 2022.

 The investing gap compounds when taking race into consideration.
 A 2021 survey by CNBC and Momentive found that 59 percent of Black women do not own any investments, compared to 48 percent of Hispanic women and 34 percent of white women.
 To put it into perspective, only 23 percent of white men reported not being invested, compared to 42 percent of Black men and 38 percent of Hispanic men.

 Ellevest, a robo-advising platform created primarily for women investors, claims there are three reasons the investment gap exists: